bageus/URSASS_Backend/README.md

 ## Security

 - **EIP-191 signatures** are required for all write operations that modify player state.
 The server reconstructs the signed message and verifies it matches the submitted wallet address using `ethers.js`.
-- **Rate limiting is differentiated**: strict for `POST /api/leaderboard/save`, moderate for other write endpoints, and softer for read endpoints.
+- **Rate limiting is differentiated**: strict for `POST /api/leaderboard/save`, dedicated auth limiter for `POST /api/account/auth/*`, moderate for other write endpoints, and softer for read endpoints.
 - **Anti-cheat validation** on `POST /api/leaderboard/save` rejects results with implausible values (score > 999,999; distance > 99,999 m; gold or silver coins > 999 per game).
 - **Score anomaly metric** is tracked per player: `averageScore`, `scoreToAverageRatio` (`bestScore / averageScore`), and `suspiciousScorePattern` for extreme outliers.
 - **Timestamp validation** rejects stale requests; default allowed drift is 3 minutes (`MAX_RESULT_TIMESTAMP_DIFF_MS`).